The Scrum Survival Guide™

 Scrum events (Release Planning):

-• Projecting a project or release timeline upfront, based upon initial estimates.
+- Projecting a project or release timeline upfront, based on initial estimates.

 Agile tools and techniques (things that are part of Agile, but not strictly Scrum):